ManlyMarco/KoikatuGameplayMods/README.md

 ## Some of the features
 - Character limit at school is raised from the stock 38 to 99.
+- Virgin H scenes can now be quit early.
+The girl stays a virgin in that case.
 - It's possible to force raw even when denied.
 Can cause anger.
 - Lewdness drops or raises depending on what happened in the H scene.
 - Everyone's levdness drops naturally, needs to be built back up.